Types of Data

 These pieces of information are used to improve services for you through, for example:

-Google Analytics Used to track visitors Collect information about how visitors use our site.
+Used to track visitors and collect information about how visitors use our site.
 We use the information to compile reports and to help us improve the site.
 The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.

 Google uses these cookies for their Google Maps service, but does not provide details on what these cookies are used for at the time of writing.

 Used to track visitors Features for sharing via Twitter, and viewing tweets by other people.

 Used to track visitors Facebook Custom Audiences to deliver advertisements to Website Visitors on Facebook based on email addresses” and that Client may use information they collect from users “to display advertisements from our Customers to their target audience of users